AnimeoTV/PepoNerd/README.md

 ## Customization

-* **System Prompt:**  Edit `src/ai/AI.ts` to refine Spellscord' responses:
+* **System Prompt:**  Edit `src/locales/<localization>/translation.ts` to refine Spellscord' responses:
-  * Modify the system instructions, guidelines, and database to align with your needs.
+  * Modify the system context, guidelines, and few-shots to align with your needs.
+* **Configure Spellscord's behavior:**  Edit `config.json` and adapt Spellscord's behavior and rules of engagement to your needs.
 * **Commands and Events:**  Extend Spellscord's functionality by creating new commands in `src/commands` and events in `src/events`.
-* **Advanced Configuration:** (Future Development) Implement more robust configuration options for role-based access control and bot management.

 ## Contributing